 I am a PhD student in Economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

-For the 2025/26 academic year, I will be visiting Princeton University as a Jane Eliza Procter Fellow.
+For the 2025/26 academic year, I am visiting Princeton University as a Jane Eliza Procter Fellow.

 My research focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
 Download a copy of my CV here.